ehowey/gatsby-theme-catalyst/README.md

       ├── gatsby-plugin-theme-ui
         ├── index.js

- Try adding the code to the theme-ui and see what happens:
+ Try adding this code to the theme-ui and see what happens:

  ```
 import merge from "deepmerge";